 “In addition to being an antioxidant, anti-inflammatory, anti-diabetic, antimicrobial, anticancer, lipid-lowering, and cardiovascular-disease-lowering compound, cinnamon has also been reported to have activities against neurological disorders, such as Parkinson’s and Alzheimer’s diseases.” ncbi

-Now you have a reason to make yourself a Cinnamon Maple Coffee or a Cinnamon Maple Latte!
+Now you have a reason to make yourself a cup of Cinnamon Coffee or even a Cinnamon Latte!

 I have tried many different ways of making a cinnamon flavored coffee.
 And, you are free to try any of them – adding cinnamon to your cup of coffee, using an immersion blender, mixing the cinnamon and syrup first…